 Practical

-May Transfer to a More Profitable Church
+May Leave for a More Profitable Church

 When it’s Right to Abstain from Public Worship